 First Year of College

-First-year students are assigned to an academic advisor in their major or, if undeclared, with a professional advisor in the Office for Academic Advising and Support.
+First-year students are assigned to an academic advisor in their major or, if undeclared, with a professional advisor in the Student Success Center.
 The student’s first-year advisor should be considered a primary mentor and is critical in helping the new student develop the skills necessary to make valuable decisions throughout their academic career and in their major.
 Frequent interaction between first-year advisor and student is essential, especially in the first semester.

 After the first year, Le Moyne assigns upper-division faculty advisors to sophomores, juniors, seniors and transfer students.
 Each student is advised by the department chair of the major or a faculty designee of the chair.
-Transfer students who are undeclared are advised by the dean for academic advising and support, or the dean’s designee.
-Students who remain undeclared in their sophomore year may continue to be advised by either their first-year advisor or the dean/dean’s designee.
+Students who remain undeclared in their sophomore year may continue to be advised by either their first-year advisor.